 Initial Assessment Form

-Please arrive 5 minutes early to your first appointment at the clinic.
-Reception will provide you with an electronic form to complete before your appointment begins.
+Please complete your initial assessment form online, at the time of your booking.
+Alternatively arrive 5 minutes early to your first appointment at the clinic and reception will provide you with an electronic form to complete before your appointment begins.
 Completion of this form is essential to provide accurate personal information and details of your injury, consent for treatment and data protection policy.

 The physiotherapist will need to discuss your symptoms for the first 5-10 minutes at your first appointment, to establish the mechanism of the injury, past injuries that may be relevant to your current pain, the type of pain you are experiencing, the frequency and severity of your symptoms.
 This enables us to establish a diagnosis and chose appropriate physical testing.
 We may then request you wear shorts and remove some outer layers of clothing so we can assess your posture.
 We will also assess the movement of your joints and test the strength of some of your muscles, to identify any weakness or stiffness that is contributing to your pain.
 We may also look at specific movement patterns such as walking or squatting.
 A neurological examination is included if you have nerve related symptoms such as numbness, pins and needles or radiating pain.

 Our treatment approach will be based on our findings during your physical assessment.
 If there is obvious weakness we will provide a strengthening program.
 If there is joint stiffness we have a wide variety of manual therapy techniques to help reduce stiffness.
 We may also advise you on postural changes you need to make or changes in the way you move.
 Taping, dry needling and myofascial release are also some of the other treatment modalities we use.
 At our clinic, everything is included in the standard consultation fee; we do not charge extra for taping, needling or thera-band supplied.
 We feel that educating the patient about their pain and the advice we provide regarding the management of your condition is the most valuable treatment of all.